AxonIQ/reference-guide/axon-framework/tuning/event-snapshots.md

 >
 > Normally, you can archive all events once they are part of a snapshot event.
 > Snapshotted events will never be read in again by the event store in regular operational scenarios.
-> However, if you want to be able to reconstruct aggregate state prior to the moment the snapshot was created, you must keep the events up to that date.
+> However, if you want to be able to reconstruct an aggregate state prior to the moment the snapshot was created, you must keep the events up to that date.

 Axon provides a special type of snapshot event: the `AggregateSnapshot`, which stores an entire aggregate as a snapshot.
 The motivation is simple: your aggregate should only contain the state relevant to take business decisions.
 This is exactly the information you want captured in a snapshot.
 All event sourcing repositories provided by Axon recognize the `AggregateSnapshot`, and will extract the aggregate from it.
 Beware that using this snapshot event requires that the event serialization mechanism needs to be able to serialize the aggregate.